 - Fast facts on Texas driving

-Every state has different rules and regulations pertaining to car insurance.
-In Texas, you’re required to carry the coverages we’ll discuss below (although in certain cases you can opt out of coverages if you really don’t want them).
+Every state has different rules and regulations pertaining to auto insurance.
+In Texas, you’re required to carry the coverages we’ll discuss in more detail below (although in certain cases you can opt out of coverages if you really don’t want them).

 Just a refresher: A “limit” in regard to your car insurance policy refers to the maximum amount your insurer would pay out on a certain type of claim.